Starlink in the Russo-Ukrainian war: Reactions and misinformation over Musk's decision

 Elon Musk said Ukraine's intent was to sink most of the Russian fleet.
-According to him, US Sanctions on Russia prevented Starlink from being turned on near Crimea without approval from the Biden administration such as a permission from the US President.
+According to him, US sanctions on Russia prevented Starlink from being turned on near Crimea without approval from the Biden administration such as a permission from the US president.
 Musk said that the sanctions include Crimea, and that [SpaceX] is not allowed to turn on the connection to a sanctioned country without explicit government approval.
 Musk added that if he had agreed to the Ukrainians' request without US government approval, SpaceX would be in a "major act of war and conflict escalation".
 He also compared a successful hypothetical Ukrainian sinking of the Russian fleet to a "mini-Pearl Harbor".
 The Atlantic claimed that a week later another Ukrainian attack using a different communications system did hit their targets in the port of Sevastopol, causing deterrence from the Russian Navy without escalation.

 Musk had talked with Russian ambassador to the US Anatoly Antonov, who warned him an attack on Crimea would be met with a nuclear response.
-To address concerns from DC, Musk explained in a call with Biden's security adviser and the same US Russian ambassador, that he did not wish Starlink to be used offensively.
+To address concerns from DC, Musk explained in a call with Jake Sullivan, Biden's security adviser, and the same US Russian ambassador, that he did not wish Starlink to be used offensively.
 Musk told Pentagon officials that he spoke with Vladimir Putin.
 Anne Applebaum wrote in The Atlantic that Musk's influence had been played by Russian disinformation, the latter having already been used in the Invasion of Ukraine as part of Russia's information war.

-According to a space industry consultant, the controversy over Musk's decision to restrict Ukrainian forces’ access to Starlink in the disputed territory of Crimea appeared to underlie how the DoD wrote the contract with SpaceX's Starshield military satellite constellation, even though the details are largely unknown.
+According to a space industry consultant, the controversy over Musk's decision to restrict Ukrainian forces’ access to Starlink in Crimea appeared to underlie how the DoD wrote the contract with SpaceX's Starshield military satellite constellation, even though the details are largely unknown.